JeffCarpenter/gitea-feed-workaround/README.md

 until their source files are removed from the announcements directory.

+#### FEED ENUMERATION

+This script can be configured to generate a complete list of every feed it generates.
+This list is meant to ease importing feeds in other software.
+By setting `ENABLE_GLOBAL_FEED_LISTS` to `YES`, a feeds list will be generated at `/_feeds/all/feeds.opml` and `/_feeds/all/feeds.txt`.

 #### UPGRADE PATH TO NATIVE GITEA FEEDS

-When Gitea eventually introduces feed support, you can announce the locations of the new feeds and the migration period via Feed Announcements.
+When Gitea inevitably introduces feed support, you can use Feed Announcements to let subscribers know about the changes and the migration schedule.

 #### COMMERCIAL SUPPORT

-Commercial integration support is available.
+Commercial integration and development support is available.
 Please send inquires to contact@ka.com.kw

 #### BUGS AND SOURCE CODE